-GlobalHealth monitors several key quality indicators, including readmissions, hospital acquired conditions, surgical misadventures, "never events" and deaths.
+GlobalHealth monitors several key quality indicators, including readmissions, Hospital acquired conditions, surgical misadventures, "never events", complaints about care and deaths.
 Cases are referred by UM, Claims, Members and Providers.
-Medical and behavioral health clinicians review medical records and other supporting documentation to determine if quality concerns are supported.
-The Provider will be notified of the Quality findings.
+Medical and Behavioral Health clinicians review medical records and other supporting documentation to determine if quality concerns are supported.
+The Provider will be notified of the Quality Review findings.
 Please contact quality@globalhealth.com for more information.